exercism/generic-highlightjs-lang/TRACK_README.md

 To help with development, run `bun run dev`.
 This will start a [Vite](https://vite.dev/) dev server (usually at http://localhost:5173/) that renders the `index.html` file.
-The `#editor` element gets populated with some sample source code of your choosing and then it will get transformed by the grammar defined in `src/syntax.grammar`.
+The page displays a hardcoded sample of source code highlighted using the language definition in `src/replace-this-with-the-track-slug.ts`.
-Any changes to the grammar will auto-refresh the dev server's rendered contents.
+Any changes to the language definition will auto-refresh the dev server's rendered output.

 ## Testing

-The `test/cases` directory contains the tests files.
+The `test/detect` and `test/markup` directories contain the test files.
 Run `bun test` to run these tests.

-Note: test (case) files should be relatively small and focus on a single aspect of a grammar.
+Note: test files should be relatively small and focus on a single aspect of the language.

 ## Publishing